 - Physics Test – 50 minutes

 The initial 15 minutes before the first test is administered are allotted to complete the tutorial.
 There is a 15 minutes' optional break after two tests are completed.
 In the end of all the 4 tests, 10 minutes are allotted to post-test survey.

 Sometimes pre-testing is included in the OAT administration, where un-scored pretest questions are asked.
-These questions are included to test new questions for future OAT administration.
+These questions are included to test new questions for future test administration.
 These questions are included in the sections mentioned above, and the questions are mixed together.
 Hence, it is not possible to know which question is a pretest question.
 This makes it essential to answer these un-scored questions with complete seriousness.
 About 25 minutes extra are allotted for answering these pretest questions.

 Detailed Information About the Subtests

 There are 100 questions asked in this subtest.
 It has three major domains in which the questions are asked.
 The content asked in this section of the test requires the students to have taken one-year courses in biology, general and organic chemistry.
 That is why it is called an achievement test, as it tests the knowledge achieved by students in their pre-professional courses.
 The three parts are as follows: